Kremenets: Economy

-Today the economy of Kremenets is supported by Orthodox pilgrims who come to visit the cathedrals, the nunnery, and the nearby Pochayiv Lavra as well as by Polish tourists visiting the Juliusz Słowacki museum.
+Today the economy of Kremenets is supported by Orthodox pilgrims who come to visit the cathedrals, the nunnery, and the nearby Pochaiv Lavra as well as by Polish tourists visiting the Juliusz Słowacki museum.
 The museum was opened in 2002, with financial help of the government of Poland, which provided one million dollars for the project.
-There is also a large sugar refinery, but the plant was closed during the financial crisis of 2007–2010.
+There is also a large sugar refinery, but the plant was closed during the 2008 financial crisis.